sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 # Design Patterns, Fast Tests, and Robust Software, Part I

 Writing high quality software means expecting change: changes to business requirements, changes to the web framework you’ve chosen, changes to the libraries you depend on and changes to the coding language.
-At SitterCity, we typically rely on Rails for our web framework, but we very rarely write software that looks like Rails software.
+At SitterCity, we typically rely on Rails for our web framework, but our Rails projects don't looks like most Rails projects.
 When we're building a Rails app, we try to leverage the good parts of Rails and avoid the bad.
 We typically construct views and controllers in a conventional way, but handle persistent storage much differently than an idiomatic rails app.

 Part of anticipating change means that we structure our software in a way that minimizes its reliance on the web framework.
 To accomplish this, we rely on a constellation of design patterns that includes repositories, entities, dependency injection, factories, and commands (sometimes called contexts or use-cases).
-I won't spend a lot of time explaining each pattern, so if these are new to you, then I'd suggest you look at the relevant chapters of this book: http://com.
-Most of what we sketch out in these posts will be a rough approximation of what’s you would write in a real project.
-I’m leaving out details about namespacing, error handling, and testing gotcha’s so that we can focus on the big picture.
-In this series of blog posts, I’ll explain how these patterns work in concert to provide us an app that is resilient to many changes.
+I won't spend a lot of time explaining each pattern, so if these are new to you, then I'd suggest you look at the relevant chapters of <a href="http://designpatternsinruby.com"> this book </a>.
+Most of what we sketch out in these posts will be a rough approximation of what you would write in a real project.
+I’m omitting details about namespacing, error handling, and testing nuances so that we can focus on the big picture.
+In this series of blog posts, I’ll explain how these patterns work in concert to provide us an app that is responsible, resilient, and robust.

-In order to explain this architecture, let's use the example of creating a user.
+In order to explain this architecture, let's use the example of creating a user..

 ## Repositories and Entities